wernsey/Jatalog/README.md

 Answers come in the form of a collection of the mapping of variable names to values that satisfy the query.
 For example, the query `ancestor(X, carol)?`'s results will be `{X: alice}` and `{X: bob}`.

-In addition Jatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".
+Jatalog implements some built-in predicates which can be used in rules and queries: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".

+You can have multiple clauses in a query, separated by commas.
+For example `sibling(A, B), A <> alice?` asks "who are siblings of A where A is not `alice`?"

-Jatalog has the `~` symbol for retracting facts form the database.
+Additionally, Jatalog's syntax uses the `~` symbol for retracting facts form the database.
 For example, the statement `planet(pluto)~` will retract the fact that `pluto` is a `planet`.
+The syntax is adapted from [rack]'s, but it is unclear whether other Datalog implementations use it.

 The retract query can contain variables and multiple clauses: The statement `thing(N, X), X > 5~` will delete all _things_ from the database where `X` is greater than 5.
-The syntax is borrowed from [rack], but I don't know whether other Datalog implementations use it.

 ### Fluent API